Lala's Gun

 Lala's Gun (滚拉拉的枪 (Gun Lala De Qiang)) is a 2008 film about the coming-of-age of a young boy as a member of China's Miao ethnic minority.
-The film was written and directed by Ning Jingwu and stars Wang Jishuai in the titular role.
+The film was written and directed by Ning Jingwu and stars Wang Jishuai in the title role.
 Lala's Guns international sales were picked up by the Taiwan-based 3 Dots Entertainment.
 The film's world showed at the 2009 Berlin International Film Festival as part of its Generation 14plus program.